 The Board of Trustees is made up of between no less than seven and no more than 12 Trustees.

-During the year, the following Trustees resigned: Revd Canon M. Vernon Malcolm Leith further discussions and interviews four people joined the Board as Trustees in May 2020 to be endorsed at the next AGM.
+During the year, the following Trustees resigned:

+Revd Canon M. Vernon

+Malcolm Leith

 All have given much support to the Charity and their input and expertise have been of great value.